-Becoming a Clinical Biochemist in the Republic of IrelandThe minimum qualification requirement for becoming a Basic Grade Clinical Biochemist (as laid down by the Department of Health and Children) is a Bachelor of Science (BSc) degree in which Biochemistry was taken as a subject in the final examination or degree equivalent.
+Becoming a Clinical Biochemist in the Republic of IrelandThe minimum qualification requirement for becoming a Basic Grade Clinical Biochemist (as laid down by the Department of Health and Children) is a BSc (Hons)/BA (Mod) in a subject area related to clinical biochemistry/laboratory medicine and diagnostics.
 In reality, in recent times, most new entrants will have attained either a MSc or PhD relevant to Clinical Biochemistry prior to their first appointment.

 Clinical Biochemist posts in public and private hospitals are usually advertised on the website www.irishjobs.ie and in national newspapers.
 A significant number of new entrants gain experience in temporary locum positions prior to obtaining their first Clinical Biochemist post.
 Locum positions become available on an ad hoc basis and it is advisable to contact the HR Departments / Head of Clinical Biochemistry Departments in the various hospitals to inquire about their policy on filling locum positions.